 I was surprised to find out there is no regular taxi service in Pai.
 Forget about Uber too.
 In 4 days’ time I did see two songthaew vehicles in Pai, one yellow taxi and one white taxi.
 The yellow one was for Pai Canyon sunset.
 It was very unclear how to use them there and how often they go, not like in Chiang Mai, where songthaews are much more common to use and drive around everywhere.
 Many people I spoke to in advance said there were no taxis at all, which says something about the usability.
 So do not count on those much.

-Pai Expert Travel and Pai Authentic Travel are two tour companies in Pai that offer cheap group day tours from Pai to a part of the sights mentioned in this article.
+Pai Expert Travel and Pai Authentic Travel are two tour companies in Pai that offer cheap practical group day tours from Pai to a part of the sights mentioned in this article.
 Low prices mean they do attract young backpackers.
 This can be fun if that is like you or the only option you can afford.
 The downside is that these tours usually go to one particular place only, like Lod Cave for example, but skip surrounding sights like Sai Ngam hot spring and Ban Cha Bo, which I think is a pity if you go in that direction anyway.

 Contrary many other places in Thailand and beyond, there are some but not many tour options for Pai on booking platforms such as Viator and Get Your Guide.
-Tour companies in Pai are still a bit behind on that, so best way to contact Pai Expert Travel and/or Pai Authentic Travel is via their website or Facebook page for example.
+Tour companies in Pai are still a bit behind on that, so best way to contact Pai Expert Travel and/or Pai Authentic Travel is via their practical website or Facebook page for example.
 Or just go to their office in Pai when you are there already.
 For older travelers and others who can afford it, I would suggest to hire a private driver, to enjoy most comfort, flexibility and freedom.
 Up to you.

 Day trip from Pai Chiang Mai

-I would not really recommend it, but let’s say you only have 1 or 2 days to visit Pai from Chiang Mai.
+I would not really recommend it, but let’s say you only have 1 or 2 days to visit Pai in practical from Chiang Mai.
 Then at least I would suggest to take a tour instead of driving yourself, because it is very tiring and especially by scooter pretty tricky.
 You may want to check out these options then: